vsrc/project-cardionaut/README.md

 # Project: Cardionaut
 ## Heart Attack AI predictor

 This is a simple AI model that predicts the probability of a heart attack based on a set of measurements.
-The model is a simple Logistic Regression model with an accuracy of: 83.6%"
+It's a simple Logistic Regression model with an accuracy of: 83.6%

 **Disclaimer:**